banzekin/my_aliases/README.md

 The shell maintains a list of aliases that may be set and unset with the alias and unalias commands.

 ## What do I need to use the script?
-You need to get installed Linux and you should use <i>BASH</i> as default shell.
+A Linux distro and you should use <i>BASH</i> as default shell.

 ## Compatibility
-The script is compatible with any Linux distribution that uses BASH as default shell but I've made this script under Ubuntu Linux so if you're using another distro probably you want to make some changes for example the update system aliases was made to be compatible with Debian and/or Ubuntu.
+The script is compatible with any Linux distribution that supports BASH but I've made this script under Ubuntu so if you're working with another distro you probably need to make some changes.

 ## How to install the script
 ## a) Automatic Installation